What Factors Influence Insurance Rates

 Demographic trends: Population aging and geographic migration patterns shift actuarial assumptions that underpin pricing models.

-A rate increase doesn't always mean you're stuck paying more.
-Some of it may be market-driven and unavoidable, but there are concrete steps you can take at renewal to reduce what you pay.
+A rate increase doesn't mean policyholders are stuck paying more.
+Some increases are market-driven and unavoidable, but concrete steps at renewal reduce costs.

 1. 1